-- File 5 - 10 papers or more?
-How many can you file in 2 minutes?
-Hmmm..I dare you to find out!
+- File 5 - 10 papers, or more?
+[How many papers can you file in 2 minutes?
+Hmmm..I dare you to find out.]

 - Clean out just one section of your wallet

-- Clean only the toilet instead of the whole bathroom - could you do it less than 2 minutes?
+- Clean only the toilet instead of the whole bathroom - can you do it in less than 2 minutes?